-Are you looking to cancel your Medicare benefits?
+Are you looking to cancel your Medicare health insurance benefits?
 There are certainly reasons to end coverage.
 You may have a better insurance plan through work or a union.
-However, canceling Medicare benefits can have some serious repercussions.
-It’s very important to understand how canceling now will affect you in both the short and long term.
+However, canceling the Medicare program’s benefits can have some severe repercussions.
+It’s imperative to understand how canceling now will affect you in the short and long term.

-Because canceling Medicare Part B is a serious decision with consequences, it’s not possible to end your coverage with a quick phone call or a click online.
-In order to voluntarily drop your Medicare Part B medical insurance, you must have a personal interview with a Social Security representative.
+Because canceling Medicare Part B healthcare coverage is a serious decision with consequences, such as a late enrollment penalty, ending your coverage with a quick phone call or a click online is impossible.
+To voluntarily drop your Medicare Part B medical insurance, you must have a personal interview with a Social Security representative.

-This can be done either over the phone or in person.
-The interview is designed to ensure that you fully understand what canceling means in terms of your ability to reacquire Medicare in the future.
+Cancellation can be made either over the phone or in person.
+The interview is designed to ensure you fully understand what canceling means regarding your ability to reacquire Medicare.

-To cancel your Medicare Part C (also known as Medicare Advantage) without enrolling in a new plan, you will need to contact your provider directly.
+You need to contact your provider directly to cancel your Medicare Part C (also known as Medicare Advantage) without enrolling in a new plan.
 You may be able to do so online, or you might need to call during business hours.
-The provider might require you to fill out and sign a form to return.
+The provider might require you to complete a form to return.

-To drop your Medicare Part D drug plan, you will have to do so during the Open Enrollment period of October 15th through December 7th.
-An exception to this time frame is if you’re getting creditable prescription drug coverage, at which point you can cancel at the time of receiving your new coverage.
+To drop your Medicare Part D drug plan, you must do so during the Open Enrollment period of October 15 through December 7.
+An exception to this time frame is if you’re getting creditable prescription drug coverage, which you can cancel when receiving your new coverage.
 To disenroll, you can either: